Afro-Jamaicans: Rebellions

+Culture

 Myal and Revival

 Kumfu (from the word Akom the name of the Akan spiritual system) was documented as Myal and originally only found in books, while the term Kumfu is still used by Jamaican Maroons.
 The priest of Kumfu was called a Kumfu-man.
 In 18th-century Jamaica, only Akan gods were worshipped by Akan as well as by other enslaved Africans.
 The Akan god of creation, Nyankopong was given praise but not worshipped directly.
 They poured libation to Asase Ya, the goddess of the earth.
 But nowadays they are only observed by the Maroons who preserved a lot of the culture of 1700s Jamaica.

 "Myal" or Kumfu evolved into Revival, a syncretic Christian sect.
 Kumfu followers gravitated to the American Revival of 1800 Seventh Day Adventist movement because it observed Saturday as god's day of rest.
 This was a shared aboriginal belief of the Akan people as this too was the day that the Akan god, Nyame, rested after creating the earth.
 Jamaicans that were aware of their Ashanti past while wanting to keep hidden, mixed their Kumfu spirituality with the American Adventists to create Jamaican Revival in 1860.
 Revival has two sects: 60 order (or Zion Revival, the order of the heavens) and 61 order (or Pocomania, the order of the earth).
 60 order worships God and spirits of air or the heavens on a Saturday and considers itself to be the more "clean" sect.
 61 order more deals with spirits of the earth.
 This division of Kumfu clearly shows the dichotomy of Nyame and Asase Yaa's relationship, Nyame representing air and has his 60 order'; Asase Yaa having her 61 order of the earth.
 Also the Ashanti funerary/war colours: red and black have the same meaning in Revival of vengeance.
 Other Ashanti elements include the use of swords and rings as means to guard the spirit from spiritual attack.
 The Asantehene, like the Mother Woman of Revival, has special two swords used to protect himself from witchcraft called an Akrafena or soul sword and a Bosomfena or spirit sword.